 The bee smoker is a necessary beekeeping tool.
 It is especially useful whenever you need to do hive inspections.
 So what exactly is a bee smoker?
 Well simply put, a bee smoker is a tool used to calm bees (so they won’t sting you) while you’re checking on the hives.
 It is made to produce smoke from the smoldering of various fuels.
-They are usually not very expensive and you can order one from Amazon and get it shipped right to your door.
+They are

 So why do I need to smoke bees?